laxertu/DataTreeComposite/README.md

 In the same directory a sandbox.php is provided in order to allow starting with some experiment ;-)

-Coming soon: XML namespaces support, automatic generation from schemas,
+Coming soon: XML namespaces support, automatic generation from schemas.